openxrlab/xrmogen/README.md

 - `train_step()`: forward method of the training mode.
 - `val_step()`: forward method of the testing mode.
-- regestered as a dance model
+- registered as a dance model

 To be specific, if we want to implement a new model, there are several things to do.